OSGeo/OSGeoLive-doc/en/quickstart/grass_quickstart.rst

 While not covered here, you may like to experiment with the new Cartographic Composer and object-oriented Graphical Modeling Tool;
-you'll find icons to launch them on the lower row of icons in the `Later Manager` window.
+you'll find icons to launch them on the lower row of icons in the `Layer Manager` window.
 Further details can be found in the `wxGUI <../../grass/wxGUI.html>`_ help pages.

 The new GUI is written in Python, and if you're a fan of Python programming